allen7hearz/chatapp/README.md

 </p>

 <p align="center">
   Welcome to ChatApp, a delightful chat application built using Flask.
-This app allows users to sign up, log in, and engage in real-time conversations with their friends and colleagues.
+This app allows users to sign up, log in, and engage in real-time messaging.
 </p>

 ## Features